functional-web-app/fwa.dev/src/views/content/en/index.md

 #### Functional Web App (FWA) are an architectural pattern for building web applications and APIs without these tradeoffs.
 It offers developers the flexibility of dynamic, full-stack applications paired with the ease of scaling a static website.

-## The three facets of the Functional Web App
+## The three facets of Functional Web Apps

 <div id="list">